-Group, deterred tax assets of \$174,086million were recognized as of March 31, 2022.
-As described in Note 3, "Significant Accounting Estimates" to the consolidated financial statements, deferred tax assets (before offsetting against deferred tax liabilities) recognized by Chubu Electric Power Co., Inc. (the "Company") and some of its domestic consolidated subsidiaries that have adopted the consolidated taxation system (hereinafter referred to as the "consolidated taxation group") amounted to \$179,165 million, of which \$31,331 was related to tax loss carryforwards.
+Recoverability of deferred tax assets of the group under the group tax sharing system The key audit matter How the matter was addressed in our audit In the consolidated balance sheet of the Group, deferred tax assets of ¥183,136 million were recognized as of March 31, 2023.
+As described in Note 3, "Significant Accounting Estimates" to the consolidated The primary procedures we performed to assess whether the Group's judgment with respect to the recoverability of deferred tax assets of the group under the group tax sharing system was appropriate, included the following: financial statements, deferred tax assets (before offsetting against deferred tax (1) Internal control testing liabilities) recognized by Chubu Electric Power Co., Inc. (the "Company") and some We tested the design and operating effectiveness of certain of the Group's internal controls relevant to the judgment on the recoverability of deferred tax assets, of its domestic consolidated subsidiaries that have adopted the group tax sharing system (hereinafter referred to as the " group under the group tax sharing system ") amounted to \$175,486 million, of which \$21,436 was related to tax loss carryforwards.